 Select your country in the wizard to generate a jurisdiction-aware draft tailored to your local requirements.

-Create an international landlord-tenant letterThis page provides general legal information, not legal advice.
-Eviction laws change frequently at state, local, and federal levels.
-The information on this page was last verified in May 2026.
-Always consult a licensed attorney in your jurisdiction before serving an eviction notice, especially for subsidized housing, rent-controlled properties, or situations involving protected tenants.
+Create an international landlord-tenant letterThis page provides general legal information, not legal advice, and does not create an attorney-client relationship.
+DocuGov.ai is not a law firm and does not guarantee that a notice will be accepted by a court.
+Eviction laws change frequently at state, local, and federal levels; the information on this page was last verified in July 2026.
+Always verify current state, local, lease-specific, and program-specific requirements, and consult a licensed attorney in your jurisdiction before serving an eviction notice, especially for subsidized housing, rent-controlled properties, or situations involving protected tenants.

 Serve a pay-or-quit notice demanding unpaid rent within the statutory period for your state.